San Pawl Milqi

-San Pawl Milqi is the ruin of a Roman-period agricultural villa and a pagan temple, the most extensive to have ever been unearthed in Malta.
-A christian church was built on site based on the pseudo-history and religious doctrine that the site has biblical connections.
-On site of a present chapel was a temple dedicated to the Greek God Apollo and a Roman villa.
-According to religious tradition the villa is where St. Publius, the governor and first bishop of Malta, welcomed St. Paul after his shipwreck.
+San Pawl Milqi ("Saint Paul the welcome or the healer" in maltese) are the ruins of a Roman period agricultural villa and pagan temple, the largest ever discovered in Malta.
+A Christian church was built on the site based on the Biblical mention of the shipwreck of Saint Paul on the island.

+In the place of the current chapel there was a temple dedicated to the Greek god Apollo and a Roman villa.
+According to religious tradition, the villa is where Saint Publius, Governor and first Bishop of Malta, received Saint Paul after his shipwreck.

-Apart from a copied and translated scripture attributed to Saint Luke, of which original source is now lost and has been translated from languages to languages, there are no periodic authors that wrote about the shipwreck at the time and no temporary authors supplement the tradition.
-Since the myth was founded, authors were careful in their writings to suit the Christian scripture which says Melite (not Malta).
+Apart from the account of the Acts of the Apostles there are no other authors who narrate the episode and no later writer complements the tradition.

+There has even been a controversy about whether the event occurred in Malta, since the Greek text says Melite (traditionally understood as Malta).

-There is no archaeological evidence in support of Christian claims, and it is considered a word of mouth and misnomer by name dating to the middle ages.
+There is no archaeological evidence in support of Christian claims, and it is considered a name dating to the Middle Ages.
 Evidence of Christian worship on the site only dates back to the building of the first chapel in the fourteenth century.
 According to Anthony Bonanno, archeological research in the entire area of St Paul’s Bay found no evidence of the Christian tradition related to the supposed shipwreck in the area.